The Divine Office

 Therefore all the world glorifies You!
 Amen.

 The other pivotal office of the day comes at sunrise.
 In the office of Lauds, we give praise to our Creator for the gift of the new day and for all of his goodness.
-This office of morning praise takes its name from the psalms of praise that are sung at every celebration of this office.
-These and other psalms are begun and ended with the same festal or seasonal antiphons that were used at Vespers of the preceding evening.
+This office of morning praise takes its name from the psalms of praise (Psalms 148, 149, and 150), that are sung at every celebration of this office.

 A distinctive part of Lauds is the singing of a biblical canticle, which varies from one day to the next.